explodinglabs/superstack/README.md

 </h1>

-_Minibase_ is a lightweight **backend stack** that combines PostgreSQL with a set of middleware services — starting with PostgREST — exposed through a gateway (Caddy).
+_Minibase_ is a lightweight **backend stack** that combines PostgreSQL with a set of middleware services — starting with a PostgREST REST API — exposed through a gateway (Caddy).
+The middleware layer of services can be built out as needed.

 <p align="center">
   <img alt="Architecture diagram" src="https://github.com/explodinglabs/minibase/blob/main/images/architecture-light.svg?raw=true#gh-light-mode-only" />
   <img alt="Architecture diagram" src="https://github.com/explodinglabs/minibase/blob/main/images/architecture-dark.svg?raw=true#gh-dark-mode-only" />
 </p>

-The middleware layer of services can be built out as needed.

-It spins up with a single `docker compose up` and gives you instant API access to your database.
-Being lightweight, **multiple instances can be brought up locally for development**.
-Like Firebase, Supabase and Appwrite, it's a backend platform — but with a Unix philosophy: _minimal, composable, and transparent_.
+It spins up with a single `docker compose up`, and being lightweight, **multiple instances can be brought up locally for development**.

+Like Firebase, Supabase and Appwrite, it's a backend platform — but with a Unix
+philosophy: _minimal, composable, and transparent_.

 **Who Minibase Is For:**